redwoodjs/example-todo/README.md

 yarn redwood dev
 ```

-Run `yarn redwood open` to open your browser on `http://localhost:8910`.
+Browse to `http://localhost:8910` (or run `yarn redwood open`) to see the web app.

-Browse to `http://localhost:8910` to see the web app.
 Lambda functions run on
 `localhost:8911` but are proxied via `localhost:8910/api/functions/*`.